huridocs/uwazi-documentation/admin-docs/organising-your-collection.md

 [Learn more about creating entities](https://uwazi.readthedocs.io/en/latest/admin-docs/working-with-entities-in-your-collection.html#how-to-add-new-entities-to-the-library) with **Primary Documents** and **Supporting Files**.

+## OCR PDFs within Uwazi

+PDFs sometimes have text locked inside of scanned documents or images.
+You can convert this text inside your pdf into machine-readable and searchable text using the Optical Character Recognition (OCR) functionality within Uwazi.

+Step 1: Navigate to the **Settings** area and then click on **Collections**.

+Step 2: Under **Services**, toggle on the **Document OCR Trigger** to activate the OCR service and click on **Save**.
+If you do not see this option in your Collection Settings and would need this service, please contact HURIDOCS.

+Step 3: Go to the **Library**, choose the entity that has the main pdf that you want to OCR, and click the **View** button to see the document in full.

+- Note: When non-OCRed documents are uploaded as the primary document, often Uwazi detects and labels the language of the pdf as ‘Other’ because it cannot identify the language of the text.
+It will also say **Unsupported OCR language** at the top right side of the document viewer.
+Before initiating the OCR service, click **Edit** by the primary document and change the language from ‘Other’ to the language of the document itself, then click **Save**.

+Step 4: In full view, click on the **OCR PDF** button on the top right side of the document viewer.
+The button will change into **In OCR Queue** while Uwazi is processing your document.
+Depending on the size and length of your document, it could take a few seconds or minutes.
+Once the service has completed, the status will change into **OCR ✔**.

+- Note: After the process of OCR, the original file that was uploaded to the entity will be placed in the **Supporting Files** section, while the new OCRed file will be prefixed with ‘ocr’ and added into the **Primary Documents** section.
+The original file can either be retained or deleted, as preferred.

 ## How to configure the filters sidebar in the Library

 **Filters** appear on the right sidebar of the **Library** ![](images/image_0.png).
 Mixing and matching different Filters can help you to quickly navigate your Uwazi collection.
 The **Filters** sidebar also acts as a sort of dashboard for the data in your collection, displaying aggregates of the different types of entities and different properties that they contain.